Contact Us for a Free Consultation 818-781-1570

 What is Uninsured Motorist Coverage?

-As California does not require vehicle owners to have uninsured motorist coverage, many people are unaware of what it actually is.
-Uninsured motorist coverage is a separate insurance policy.
-California state requires vehicle owners to have 15/30/5 liability insurance at a minimum.
-15/30/5 insurance will pay a driver or injured passenger:
+As California does not require vehicle owners to have uninsured motorist coverage, many people need to know what it is.
+Uninsured motorist coverage is a separate insurance policy that pays a policyholder when another driver causes a car accident but has no insurance to cover the injured party's medical bills, lost wages, etc.

-• Up to $15,000 for injury or death per person
+• Up to $15,000 for injury or death per person;

 • Up to $30,000 for total bodily injury or death per accident; and